umdaniel/In-The-Seats/README.md

 You will also see any lint errors in the console.

 In the Seats:
-A web application that utilizes a movie API that allows users to browse the most trending movies and television shows.
+A web application that utilizes a movie API that allows users to browse the most trending movies and television shows!